 Ten years ago we sold the farm and built a home in Lindsay.

 I am a retired elementary school teacher, working the last eight years with special needs children.
-I was a student in the first Licensed Lay Preachers Course offered by Lindsay Presbytery; now known as Licensed Lay Worship Leaders of Kawartha Highlands Presbytery.
+I was a student in the first Licensed Lay Preachers Course offered by Lindsay Presbytery; now known as Licensed Lay Worship Leaders of Kawartha Highlands Presbytery; now known as Licensed Lay Worship Leaders of Kawartha Highlands Cluster of the ECO Region.
 I have ministered in our local churches for twenty-three years averaging between 35-40 Sundays each year.
 I have also officiated at more than 200 funerals.

 I grew up in Sunday School and Church, accepted the Lord and became a Christian at age thirty-three.
 I have been a student of the Scriptures ever since.
 I hold a Certificate of Completion, having completed courses of the 7th International Ministries and Church Revival Conference for the 21st Century, held at Grace and Truth Church in the Republic of Korea, October 6-10, 2012.
 In 2014 I graduated from seminary with highest honours with a B.A. in Religious Education majoring in Pastoral Care.

 I served as Chaplain at a Lindsay Nursing Home from 2005 to 2017, and am currently part of the Spiritual Care Team at the Ross Memorial Hospital in Lindsay since 2005.